avcshka/planning-poker-game/README.md

 **Planning Poker** is a simple game that helps teams estimate the difficulty of tasks during sprint planning.

-Each player picks a number to represent how hard the task is.
+<p>Each player picks a number to represent how hard the task is.
 When everyone has voted, a short countdown starts, and at the end, the average score is shown.
-If the average score is 21 or higher, the task should be split into smaller and simpler ones.
+If the average score is 21 or higher, the task should be split into smaller and simpler ones.<p>
 ---

 Implementation of a technical task: real-time Planning Poker built with::